arsyakaukabi/bypass-paywall-kompas/README.md

 5. Click Load Temporary Add-on and select any file from the folder where you extracted the extension files.

-6. The Bypass Paywall Kompas extension will now be temporarily loaded in Firefox, and you can use it on kompas.id to remove paywalls.
+6. The Bypass Paywall Kompas extension will now be temporarily loaded in Firefox, and you can use it on [kompas.id](https://www.kompas.id/) to remove paywalls.

 ## Usage

-- Once the extension is installed, visit kompas.id, and the paywall elements should be automatically removed from the page.
+- Once the extension is installed, visit [kompas.id](https://www.kompas.id/) , and the paywall elements should be automatically removed from the page.

-- Please note that this extension is specifically designed for kompas.id, and it may not work on other websites with different paywall implementations.
+- Please note that this extension is specifically designed for [kompas.id](https://www.kompas.id/) , and it may not work on other websites with different paywall implementations.

 ## Contribution